 From a policy standpoint, our study highlights the critical importance of maintaining and improving the quality of early education.
 The substantial long-term costs associated with even temporary declines in educational quality suggest that policymakers should exercise extreme caution when implementing reforms that could potentially disrupt early learning environments.
-Furthermore, our findings emphasize the need for careful planning and piloting of educational reforms, particularly in multilingual contexts where language of instruction policies can have far-reaching consequences.
+Furthermore, our findings empha-